StackVista/stackstate-docs/configure/logging/kubernetes-logs.md

 ## Log aggregation

 For long term storage of StackState log data, it's advised that you set up log aggregation on your Kubernetes cluster.
-This can be done using a third party system for storage such as Elasticsearch, Splunk or Logz.io and a log shipper such as Logstash or Fluentd.
+To do this, use a third party system for storage such as Elasticsearch, Splunk or Logz.io and a log shipper such as Logstash or Fluentd.

-For more details of how this can be done, check:
+For more details of how to do this, check:

 * Shipping logs with [Fluentd \(fluentd.org\)](https://docs.fluentd.org/container-deployment/kubernetes)
 * A complete overview of setting up [log aggregation into Elasticsearch \(bitnami.com\)](https://docs.bitnami.com/tutorials/integrate-logging-kubernetes-kibana-elasticsearch-fluentd/)